denzel-afk/Object-Oriented-Programming-Project/README.md

 ## Folder Structure

-- 'src' contains our source code</li>
+- `src` contains our source code
-- 'data' contains the data we work on</li>
+- `data` contains the data we work on
-- 'umls' contains the UML diagrams</li>
+- `umls` contains the UML diagrams

 # Unified Modeling Language